TaylorEv/2023-PicoCTF-Challenge-Solves/README.md

 # 2023 PicoCTF Challenge Solves
- As part of KreativeStorm's program, our challenges include solving Capture The Flag
+ As part of KreativeStorm's program in 20203, our challenges include solving Capture The Flag Assignments